Mottingham: Local government

 Mottingham was originally a hamlet in Eltham parish, in the Blackheath hundred of Kent.
 In 1840 it was included in the Metropolitan Police District by the Metropolitan Police Act 1839.
 In 1866, the same year the station was opened, Mottingham was separated from Eltham as a distinct civil parish.
 In 1881, the parish had a population of 779 and covered an area of 642 acre.

 When the County of London was created in 1889, Mottingham was excluded from the new county and formed a protrusion of Kent, bordering London to the west, north and east.
 From 1894 to 1934, it formed a 'detached part' of Bromley Rural District and had its own parish council.
 In 1931, the parish had a population of 2,120.
-In 1934, the rural district and the Mottingham civil parish were abolished and the area was transferred to Chislehurst and Sidcup Urban District.
+On 1 April 1934, the rural district and the Mottingham civil parish were abolished and the area was transferred to form the parish of "Chislehurst and Sidcup" in Chislehurst and Sidcup Urban District.
 In 1965, the urban district was abolished and the area was transferred from Kent to Greater London, to form part of the London Borough of Bromley.
 The boundary between Bromley and Greenwich, and between Bromley and Lewisham, around Mottingham was adjusted in 1994.
-Most of the area is in the Mottingham ward but the area around Mottingham Station is in the Mottingham, Coldharbour and New Eltham ward.
+Most of the area is in the Mottingham ward of Bromley but the area around Mottingham Station is in the Mottingham, Coldharbour and New Eltham ward of Greenwich.
 Both wards are in Eltham and Chislehurst constituency.